-University Police and Public Safety will generally make the determination, in consultation with other University offices, if a Timely Warning is required.
-However, in emergency situations, any police supervisor may authorize a Timely Warning.
+The Director of Business Services at Dickinson Law will generally make the determination, in consultation with the University Police and Public Safety Department, if a Timely Warning is required.
+However, in emergency situations, a senior campus official may authorize a Timely Warning.
 For incidents involving off-campus crimes, the University may issue a Timely Warning if the crime occurred in a location used and frequented by the University population.